 Better To Rent Or Own?

 I must start with the answer: It depends.
 It depends on your employment, income, goals, expectations and many financial factors not all of which are related to the cost of housing.
 How certain are you of your ability to earn the same or more money if your employer relocates or closes?
 What are the long term aspects of the housing market where you wish to live?
-On May of 2014, the New York Times published an article in The Upshot section which contains a very useful calculator that is quite easy to use.
-Here is the link to this Rent or Own calculator, check it out if for nothing else amusement.
+On May of 2014, the New York Times published an article in The Upshot section which contains a very useful and easy calculator.
+This is the link to their Rent or Own calculator.